2BlackCoffees/magic-document-enhancer/README.md

 # Improvements required
 Following is the list of improvements that this script will require:
-1. Handling styles of the destination document
+1. Handling PPT styles of the destination document
+2. Handling DOC styles of the generated documents: New paragraphs need to be cerated insteda of recycling existing ones
+3. Currently no check is performed on the number of tokens: This must be implemented because if the number of tokens is too high the request will fail.
+Instead we need to ensure we properly split the text or find solutions to cut a text in various parts and extract a summary out of it to be used as contaxt.
+4. Currently in Word only headings are used as context, we would need more details like a summary to guide KGPT.
-2. Work with KGPT team to ensure we are following properly the openai api: I was able to use openai endpoint with openai API however for some reasons that still need to be analyzed it required some workarounds when using KGPT endpoint.
+5. Work with KGPT team to ensure we are following properly the openai api: I was able to use openai endpoint with openai API however for some reasons that still need to be analyzed it required some workarounds when using KGPT endpoint.
-3. Temperature and Top_p despite provided to thr API do not seem to influence the generated output.
+6. Temperature and Top_p despite provided to thr API do not seem to influence the generated output.
-4. Some refactoring is needed: Because I worked in my free time, I was not able to deliver the right level of quality.
+7. Some refactoring is needed: Because I worked in my free time, I was not able to deliver the right level of quality.